fajrocha/gymanager.java/README.md

 - A `session` cannot contain more than the maximum number of `participants` set by the `trainer`.
 - A `session reservation` cannot be `cancelled` less than 24h before the `session` `start time`.
+- The `session category` must be available on the platform.

 ## Bounded Contexts 🚧